Maximiliano Oliva

-Maximiliano Fernando Oliva (born 16 March 1990 in Gobernador Crespo, Santa Fe), is an Argentine footballer who plays as a left-back for Tristán Suárez.
+Maximiliano Fernando Oliva (born 16 March 1990 in Gobernador Crespo, Santa Fe), is an Argentine footballer who plays as a left-back.

 Oliva made his debut for River Plate as a 17-year-old in a home loss to Colón on November 24, 2007.
 In 2008, he was part of River Plate's squad that won the Clausura tournament, but he did not feature in any of the games.

 In January 2009 Oliva was selected to join the Argentina under-20 squad for the 2009 South American Youth Championship in Venezuela.